 These in-depth diamond buying guides are the key to your success.
-They contain the proportions we rely upon to maximize light return in every shape, including insight on the degree of optical precision and symmetry.
+They contain the proportions we rely upon to maximize light return in every shape.
+You'll also gain insight into the effects of optical precision and symmetry.

 Diamond Buying Guides for Every Shape: